 There are airports at Glasgow and Edinburgh but the nearest is Inverness Airport about 12 miles out of town off the A96 Nairn road.
-See our ‘Useful Contacts’ sheet for relevant airlines.
-Take a taxi from the airport or a bus into town followed by a taxi to Muirtown Basin where the barge will be moored.
+You can take a taxi from the airport or a bus into town followed by a taxi to Muirtown Basin where the barge will be moored.

 On this tour the following barges are scheduled

 The barge Ros Crana sails is Scotland with as operating area: The Great Glen including the Caledonian Canal, Loch Linnhe from Corran Narrows to Loch Eil, Beauly Firth and Moray Firth to Chanonry Point.
 Read more...